BrendanCook44/GPU-Programming-Specialization/Course 4 - CUDA Advanced Libraries/CUDA Specialization Capstone Project/README.md

 bash run-application.sh
 ```

 The first-time load after running this command can take a bit of time as it is using all uncached packages + source code.
-Subsequent runs should run much faster.
+Subsequent runs of the application should be much faster.

 The application will load the trained model and classify every image in the `data/Application/` directory, determining whether each image contains a planetary object or not.